The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Method Implementation and Hyperparameter Tuning Details

 \subsection{\texttt{Replace} Functions}

-\begin{enumerate}[itemsep=1pt, wide=0pt, leftmargin=*, after=\strut] \item \textbf{Attention Mask.} Described in main paper. \item \textbf{Marginalize.} In marginalization, the final prediction is obtained from the marginal log probability as $\argmax_y \ln \sum_{\tilde{x}\sim p_\phi(\tilde{x}|x,e)} p_\theta(y|\tilde{x})p_\phi(\tilde{x}|x,e)$, where $p_\phi(\tilde{x}|x,e)$ is the distribution over imputed tokens.
+\begin{enumerate}[itemsep=1pt, wide=0pt, leftmargin=*, after=\strut] \item \textbf{Attention Mask.} To make this a differentiable function, we compute the function by taking the element-wise product between the attention distribution and the binary attention mask, then renormalizing the attention probabilities to sum to 1.
+The difference between this approach and deleting a token from an input text is that positional embeddings for retained tokens are unchanged. \item \textbf{Marginalize.} As in \citet{kim-etal-2020-interpretation}, we use a pretrained BERT-Base as our generative model (or a RoBERTa-Base model, when the classifier is a RoBERTa model).
+The final prediction is obtained from the marginal log probability as $\argmax_y \ln \sum_{\tilde{x}\sim p_\phi(\tilde{x}|x,e)} p_\theta(y|\tilde{x})p_\phi(\tilde{x}|x,e)$, where $p_\phi(\tilde{x}|x,e)$ is the distribution over imputed tokens.
 Since computing this marginal distribution is quite expensive, we adopt a Monte Carlo approximation common to past work \cite{kim-etal-2020-interpretation, yi2020information}.
 Using a subset of SNLI validation data, we tune the number of samples over sizes in \{10, 25, 50, 100\}, selecting for maximum robustness.
 Surprisingly, 10 samples performed the best in terms of robustness, though the margin was small over the other values.
 Consequently, we select a value of 10, which also allows us to evaluate this method at scale due to its relative computational efficiency.
 This finding is similar to the results in \citet{yi2020information}, who ultimately use a value of 8 samples for Monte Carlo estimation of the marginal distribution.
 This method is still over ten times slower than other \texttt{Replace} functions given the need to perform many MLM forward passes. \item \textbf{MASK Token}.
 Described in main paper. \item \textbf{Slice Out}.
 Desribed in main paper. \item \textbf{Zero Vector}.
 Described in main paper. \end{enumerate}